 You won’t find many tourists here, and it isn’t in every Havana travel guide, but Pabellón Cuba is a great place to check out if you’re interested in exploring Havana art and Havana culture.

-The Vedado Havana neighborhood is packed with great places to eat, as well as plenty of fun bars and clubs.
-This makes it a fantastic place for travelers to stay while visiting Cuba.
+The Vedado neighborhood is packed with great places to eat, as well as plenty of fun bars and clubs.
+This makes the neighborhood one of the best places to stay in Havana.
 It also means you should definitely plan on exploring the neighborhood whether you stay here or not!

 Try out favorite Havana restaurants like El Idilio, Fonda La Paila, or El Cheverongo for great options in Vedado.
 Mamaine is one of my personal favorite cafes in Havana, and has a great range of food and coffee options all day.